ErikGro/HistDiST/README.md

 ## Setup
 ### Models
 All trained models can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1onzQ05SVYCxsGMYhMis25Bsm3nwFbiyi?usp=sharing).
+(Google Drive might move unet safetensors file out of zip to root and add a suffix to unet safetensor filename.)

 ### Datasets
 [MIST](https://github.com/lifangda01/AdaptiveSupervisedPatchNCE) and [BCI](https://github.com/bupt-ai-cz/BCI) datasets are used to finetune Stable Diffusion 1.5 for H&E to ER/HER2/Ki67/PR transfer.
 Images are cropped randomly from size 1024x1024 to 512x512.

 ### Requirements
+We ran training and inference with a single or multiple 24GB VRAM CUDA GPU's.
 ```shell
 conda install pytorch==2.1.1 torchvision==0.16.1 torchaudio==2.1.1 pytorch-cuda=11.8 -c pytorch -c nvidia
 pip install diffusers==0.16.1